-Gain work-related experience, practical knowledge and employability skills with the Victorian Certificate of Applied Learning (VCAL) at Victoria Polytechnic.
+Gain work-related experience, practical knowledge and employability skills with the Victorian Certificate of Applied Learning (VCAL) at Victoria University Polytechnic.

 VCAL offers you a pathway into apprenticeships, traineeships or further study.
 At an intermediate level, you will develop: